 The most common areas of concern center on leadership behavior and communication.
 Subsequent improvement actions reinforce strong management systems, decision making and leadership behavior; personal accountability for safety; and communication and reporting of safety concerns.

 By following recommendations and taking effective safety culture actions, leaders are able to make data-driven decisions that help them stay on the leading edge of safety management of high-hazard work.

-An organization’s management systems, decision making and leadership behaviors play an tremendous role in in employee perceptions of safety culture.
-Eighty percent of employees surveyed say leadership matters, more than eight times greater than personal accountability.
+An organization’s management systems, decision making and leadership behaviors play an tremendous role in employee perceptions of safety culture.
+Exploratory factor analysis reveals that this factor accounts for 80 percent of the variance in employees’ perceptions of safety culture.